Anhelina Lysak

-Anhelina Lysak is a freestyle wrestler.
+Anhelina Lysak (Ангеліна Вікторівна Лисак, Anhelina Wiktoriwna Łysak-Pacurkowska, born 12 January 1998) is a freestyle wrestler.
 She represented Ukraine until 2020 and she represents Poland as of April 2021.
 She won one of the bronze medals in the 57 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 She is a three-time medalist at the European Wrestling Championships.
 Lysak represented Poland at the 2024 Summer Olympics in Paris, France.
+She is married to wrestler Roman Pacurkowski.

 Career

 Lysak competed in the women's freestyle 60 kg event at the 2016 World Wrestling Championships held in Budapest, Hungary without winning a medal.
 In 2019, she competed in the 59 kg event at the World Wrestling Championships where she lost her bronze medal match against Baatarjavyn Shoovdor of Mongolia.

 At the 2019 World U23 Wrestling Championship held in Budapest, Hungary, Lysak won one of the bronze medals in the 59 kg event.
 At the 2020 European Wrestling Championships held in Rome, Italy, she won one of the bronze medals in the women's 59 kg event.

 In 2021, Lysak won the silver medal in the 57 kg event at the European Wrestling Championships held in Warsaw, Poland.
 She won one of the bronze medals in her event at the 2021 European U23 Wrestling Championship held in Skopje, North Macedonia.
 In June 2021, she won the gold medal in her event at the Poland Open held in Warsaw, Poland.
 At the 2021 U23 World Wrestling Championships held in Belgrade, Serbia, she won the gold medal in the 59 kg event.

 In 2022, Lysak lost her bronze medal match in the 57 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
 She also lost her bronze medal match in the 57 kg event at the 2022 European Wrestling Championships held in Budapest, Hungary.
 She won one of the bronze medals in the 57 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

 Lysak won one of the bronze medals in the 57 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
 She competed in the women's 57 kg event at the 2024 Summer Olympics in Paris, France.
 She was eliminated in her first match by Alina Hrushyna of Ukraine.

+She challenged Helen Maroulis for the RAF Women's Bantamweight Championship at RAF Georgia on 11 July 2026 and lost by fall.